Mlc01dev/MZ-Xploits/roasters/README.md

 ## clarifications

-This only allows you to browse the web; the one that lets you run arbitrary code is MGH 2.0, which doesn't have an exact release date, and by the way, we don't know when it will be made public.
+This only allows you to browse the web the one that lets you run arbitrary code is MGH 2.0, which doesn't have an exact release date, and by the way, we don't know when it will be made public.

 and that's all

 creator and writer: Mlcdev01

 porting help: PwLDev

 bye bye